 Option 2: He does that because he’s autistic, therefore it’s a bad thing and should be stopped immediately.

 Obviously, neither of those are great options.
 And this post isn’t about what to do about your autistic child’s behavior.

-This post is about why my non-autistic son’s behaviors are seen as communication, or they’re seen as acceptable, or part of his personality.
+This post is about why my non-autistic child’s behaviors are seen as communication, or they’re seen as acceptable, or part of their personality.

 While those same behaviors in my autistic son are pathologized and made out to be horrible traits that must be stopped.

 And it boils down to one simple (and sad) truth of society… When autistics do it, it’s wrong.

 (Image description: Top half of image has a young boy smiling while playing with cars on the floor.
 In the center coral and teal text reads: “5 Things Neurotypicals Do That Autistics Can’t”.
 Bottom image has a young boy facing away from camera walking onto a play structure holding onto the rail.
 Teal and coral Autistic Mama infinity logo in top right corner.)

 5 Things Neurotypicals Do That Autistics Can’t